Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Car seats

 This is one thing you must ensure you’ve bought before your baby is born.
-Get advice from a trusted retailer where staff have been trained to help parents choose a seat which is appropriate for a newborn and suitable for your car.
+Get advice from a trusted retailer where staff have been trained to help parents/carers choose a seat which is appropriate for a newborn and suitable for your car.
 They’ll also demonstrate how to fit it to ensure it’s safe.

 Keep the car seat just for the car, rather than using it to carry your baby around in.
 Babies shouldn’t be left in a car seat for prolonged periods of time as the position may affect their breathing, and it can be damaging for a baby’s health and development.
 Avoid taking new babies (especially premature and low birth weight babies) on long car journeys.